The four things that should be fully comprehended, abandoned, developed, and personally realized by directly knowing.

 And what, bhikkhus, are the things that should be fully comprehended by directly knowing?
 The five aggregates subject to clinging — these are called, bhikkhus, the things that should be fully comprehended by directly knowing.

-And what, bhikkhus, are the things that should be abandoned by directly knowing? |Ignorance::not understanding how things have come to be| and craving for |becoming::existence| — these are called, bhikkhus, the things that should be abandoned by directly knowing.
+And what, bhikkhus, are the things that should be abandoned by directly knowing? |Ignorance::fundamental unawareness or misunderstanding of the true nature of reality, not experientially understanding the four noble truths [avijjā]| and craving for |existence::being, becoming; continued conditional existence, the karmically conditioned mode of being that leads to future rebirth [bhava]| — these are called, bhikkhus, the things that should be abandoned by directly knowing.

 And what, bhikkhus, are the things that should be developed by directly knowing?
 Tranquility and insight — these are called, bhikkhus, the things that should be developed by directly knowing.